South Carolina General Assembly

 (b) the parent of a current student of the LEA in which the allegation arose; or

-(c) an employee of the LEA in which the allegation arose.
+(c) an employee or volunteer of the LEA in which the allegation arose.

 (C) An LEA shall work collaboratively with parents, teachers, and other employees to resolve concerns and complaints.
+Within seven calendar days of receiving a complaint, the LEA must provide a redacted copy of the complaint to the principal of the school where the individual is alleged to have included or promoted the prohibited concept.
+Upon receipt, the principal shall provide a copy of the redacted complaint to the individual alleged to have included or promoted the prohibited concept.
 At any point after a complaint is filed but before the LEA has issued a final written determination, the parties may reach an early resolution of an allegation through a resolution agreement, which shall include any agreed upon terms of the early resolution.
+Once a complaint is submitted, it must be confidential and not accessible to the public until a decision has been rendered and administrative procedures provided in this Article have been exhausted.
 An LEA is not required to complete its investigation or issue a final written determination once it has entered a resolution agreement with the complainant.

 (D) The complainant or individual alleged to have violated Section 59-29-620 may file an appeal of the final written determination of an LEA with the State Board within fifteen calendar days after receiving the final written determination.